Emotional Eating ?

 There are many brief strategic interventions which might be used today, successful therapy understands what the individual requires to change, hence the initial consultation.

-Using the correct approach for you, will help you to manage your eating habits, put you back in the driving seat.
+Using the correct approach for you, I help you to manage your eating habits, putting you back in the driving seat.

 Eating incorrect food is only the symptom, once you start to manage your feelings better everything else can drop into place.